First Year Reprint Exam

 The Master’s Thesis should embody an original hypothesis-driven investigation of a significant problem in the field of neuroscience.
 The thesis must serve to demonstrate each of the competencies described at the outset of these guidelines.

 The Master's Committee should be assembled as soon as the student has identified a project, but must be in place no later than three months after having successfully completed the Reprint Exam.
 This committee consists of at least three members, two of whom must be faculty members in the Department of Neuroscience.
-The composition of this committee must be approved by the Chair of the Graduate Advising Committee.
-The student’s faculty research mentor is a member of this committee, though cannot serve as the Chairperson.
+The composition of this committee must be approved by the Director of Graduate Studies.
+The student’s faculty research mentor is a member of this committee but cannot serve as the Chairperson.